GuipengLi/SharePathway/README.rst

 	fileout="result"
 	sp.Run(fi=filein,fo=fileout)

+Entrez Gene ID is supported.
 The result will be output to a html file.

 Test data